-Here she comes with her big smile and jumping ponytail.
+Here she comes with her big smile and whipping ponytail.
 Daisy D.N. is the girl everybody just wants to be friends with.
-She appears laidback with her casual 90’s dress code, fresh look and fun personality.
+Laidback with her casual 90’s dress code, fresh look and fun personality.
 She swears on her reformation leopard print pants.
 Not only because they are out of the ordinary cool but mainly because comfort is everything!

 The UK born artist, uses her creativity for her graphic design job and consults businesses on their development.
 But her free time is dedicated solely to her painting.

 If she is not painting at her studio, you may find her running or biking across the Williamsburg Bridge.
 She tries to get to the river as often as possible to remind herself “that we are on an island, on the world, in the Universe - Manhattan can swallow you up.”